thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 $\Delta(GHI)\lbrack\%) = - 12170 + 12.05 \cdot x + - 0.002981 \cdot x{}^{2}$

 where x is the date as a decimal fraction of the year.
-The resulting change in GHIref ranges between $- 1.88$ in$- 0.23\%$`<!-- -->`{=html}1994, a peak of 0.23% in mid-2020 and - 0.19%\$ in the end of 2023.
+The resulting change in GHIref ranges between $- 1.88$ in1994 and - 0.19% in the end of 2023, peaking at 0.23% in the mid-2020.
 Finally, we applied these long-term changes of Equation to the ${GHI}_{ref}$, to create a more realistic representation of the cloud-free irradiance for the entire period of study.
 For the period 1994 -- 1996 where no AOD data are available, we assumed that the changes in GHI follow the same polynomial fit.

 ## 2.4 Criteria for the identification of CE events